VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 To stream the channel data to Open Ephys, follow these instructions:

 1. Launch Open Ephys and connect to or simulate a probe.
+2. Make sure the "Probe Viewer" node is included in your processing stream
-2. Enable the server features in Open Ephys (in the File menu), note the server IP and port
+3. Enable the server features in Open Ephys (in the File menu), note the server IP and port
-3. In Pinpoint, press \[ESC\] to open the settings menu and navigate to the "API" tab
+4. In Pinpoint, press \[ESC\] to open the settings menu and navigate to the "API" tab
-4. Make sure the IP address and port match the server information in Open Ephys
+5. Make sure the IP address and port match the server information in Open Ephys
-5. Toggle the API on
+6. Toggle the API on
-6. In the probe matching list on the right, you should see each of your Pinpoint probes.
+7. In the probe matching list on the right, you should see each of your Pinpoint probes.
 Using the dropdown menus, select which Open Ephys recording each probe should be linked to
-7. Within 10 seconds, you should see an update to the anatomy data in Open Ephys
+8. You should immediately see should see an update to the anatomy data in Open Ephys

 For SpikeGLX, follow these instructions: